Flight Cancellation Compensation

 • You received the notification from the airline company less than 14 days before the flight departure.
 Note that if the airline company fails to notify you on time, you can expect a reimbursement ranging from €250 to €600;

-• If you decided to take advantage of the alternative flight, however, your arrival time was substantially different from the original time;
+• If you decided to take advantage of the alternative flight, however, your arrival time was substantially different from the original time.
+Compensation eligibility is based on the scheduled arrival time and the actual arrival time, and delays of three hours or more at the final destination qualify for compensation;

-• You had proof of the confirmed flight reservation — a booking confirmation that also indicates the flight number and the passengers’ names;
+• You had proof of the confirmed flight reservation — a booking confirmation that also indicates the flight number and the passengers’ name.
+A booking reference or other flight details are required to make a claim;

 Just in case, keep in mind this useful tip: before claiming flight cancellation compensation, check your email inbox’s “spam” or “clutter” folders, since airline notices (e.g., cancellation ones) may get up there mistakenly.